riscv-non-isa/riscv-arch-test/README.md

 ## Running the compliance tests

-The only setup required is to define where the toolchain is found, and where the fixed platform executable is found
+The only setup required is to define where the toolchain is found, and where the Target Device is found

 In the Makefile there are 2 entries to be defined for `GCC_BIN` & `OVP_BIN`